Lunartyx/PortainerKubernetes/README.md

 ## Portainer installation

-To install portainer to a kubernetes container we use this command `curl -L https://downloads.portainer.io/ce2-19/portainer-agent-stack.yml -o portainer-agent-stack.yml`
+To install portainer to our cluster we use this command `curl -L https://downloads.portainer.io/ce2-19/portainer-agent-stack.yml -o portainer-agent-stack.yml`

-docker stack deploy -c portainer-agent-stack.yml portainer
+`docker stack deploy -c portainer-agent-stack.yml portainer`

 You will need to wait about a minute until the container is fully up.
 After that you can access the Webinterface with your ip.

 `https://<YOUR IP ADDRESS>:9443/#!/init/admin`

+After you set you password you may be asked to restart your container.
+To do so list you containers and restart it.
+`docker container ls`
+Important take the portainer-ce container
+`docker restart <container ID>`

 ## Portainer config

+Now we create a new envoirement for our containers.
+We go over to envoirements and click on Docker Swarm, then start Wizard.

+Now there are different ways to install the envoirement.
+I prefere the socket.
+So we click on socket

+We can find a command there to set up a new image. we copy this in a notepad and edit some parameters